-The author of the CNS Drugs article cited a study in which one-third of the 60 participants who took lithium to treat their bipolar symptoms had no manic or depressive episodes in the following 10 years.
+The author of the CNS Drugs article cited a study in which one-third of the 60 participants who took lithium to treat their symptoms had no manic or depressive episodes in the following 10 years.

 The author points out that lithium primarily helps reduce mania, but it can also help improve depression.